uotz/php8.0-mongo/README.md

-## Docker image for php 7.4 and mongodb extension
+## Docker image for php 8.0 and mongodb extension enabled